symphoniacloud/coffee-store-cdk/README.md

 The unit tests run entirely locally, and execute the code directly, i.e. they do not use local runtime simulators.
 For the reasoning behind this choice see https://blog.symphonia.io/posts/2020-08-19_serverless_testing .

-> Once you've run npm install once in the directory you won't need to again
+Once you've run npm install once in the directory you won't need to again unless you need to update versions of dependencies.

 To deploy the application to AWS run the following: